Kyle-Pinkham/Branching_Merging/README.md

 Consolidated branches only take up a single horizontal line in the gitKraken network.
 This is important because that way you know which branches are on the same page and which ones are Different.

+By commiting this change, I am going to push this simple readme to the main server.
+Then, I should be able to merge every branch into master individually and push it into the origin master.
+This should ring true even if I add differences to the files.